Cynthia-Motaung/cynthiamotaung/README.md

 # .NET Developer Portfolio Website

 This is the source code for my personal portfolio website, designed to showcase my skills, experience, and projects as a .NET Developer.
-It's a fully responsive, modern single-page application built with HTML, CSS, and vanilla JavaScript.
+It's a fully responsive, modern web application built with HTML, CSS, and vanilla JavaScript.

 **Live Demo:** https://cynthiamotaung.vercel.app/
 ---